spmccloat/thePPOLSmodel/README.md

 HOW TO USE THE CODE

-Users are best served by reading the docs[link], along with the jupyter notebook Tutorial.ipynb.
+Users are best served by [reading the docs](https://spmccloat.github.io/thePPOLSmodel/), along with the jupyter notebook Tutorial.ipynb.

 LICENSE